lu-kup/sorting-api/README.md

 We need Web API number ordering solution.
 This solution should have 2 endpoints:

 1. We can pass line of numbers from 1 - 10 (few can be skipped) and these numbers should be ordered and saved to file (for ex. result.txt).
-For ex. we pass 5 2 8 10 1, this file should be saved with following content 1 2 5 8 10
+For ex. we pass 5 2 8 10 1, this file should be saved with following content: 1 2 5 8 10

 2. We should be able to load content of latest saved file